 The test lasts somewhere between 30-60 minutes and will be carried out under exam conditions, but there are opportunities to ask questions before and after the session.
 The results from this test help us to check how well suited you are for the relevant Nissan Apprenticeship Scheme.
 The most important thing is to enjoy the session, be honest and give it your best shot.
 There is no particular dress code for this stage.

 For some schemes we will ask you to deliver a presentation following your successful Aptitude Test.
-These schemes include Trainee Admin and Information Technology Assistant.
+These schemes include Apprentice Admin and Information Technology Assistant.
 The presentation is only about 5 minutes long and about yourself and we will give you specific information, requirements and tips and advice beforehand to help you do your best.
 Preparation is key for this stage.
-We don’t expect anyone to be a professional presenter but, the more you practise, the better your presentation will be on the day.
-Practise your delivery in front of friends or family; it may seem silly but it can really help you get used to speaking in front of an audience.
-You should wear smart, office clothing for your presentation stage and you can request any particular presentation equipment in advance from our Trainee Programmes Team.
+We don’t expect anyone to be a professional presenter but, the more you practice, the better your presentation will be on the day.
+Practice your delivery in front of friends or family; it may seem silly but it can really help you get used to speaking in front of an audience.
+You should wear smart, office clothing for your presentation stage and you can request any particular presentation equipment in advance from our Apprenticeship Programmes Team.

 Practical Skills Test

-Some schemes, such as Trainee Maintenance Technician and Trainee Manufacturing Staff, will require you to do a Practical Skills Test.
+Some schemes, such as Maintenance Technician and Manufacturing Staff, will require you to do a Practical Skills Test.
 This test will assess your hand skills and your ability to follow instructions.
 There isn’t a lot you can do to prepare for this beforehand: Our best tip would just be to listen to the person facilitating the test on the day and try to relax.
 You don’t need to dress smartly for the practical skills test, just wear something comfortable.

 Production Line Trial